Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 - BigQuery to Cloud Storage
 - Bigtable to Cloud Storage
 - Cloud Storage to BigQuery
-- Cloud Spanner to Cloud Storage<br>
+- Cloud Spanner to Cloud Storage

 **Utility templates** address activities related to bulk compression, deletion, and conversion.<br>
 - Bulk compression of Cloud Storage files